 In the final term of Year 8, students further develop their knowledge of the theatre industry and are again given an opportunity to see a play live.
 This is used as a case study for students to develop their understanding of the roles and responsibilities associated with live theatre.
 This project also gives the students the opportunity to complete the Bronze Arts Award.

-In Year 9, students have one drama lesson per fortnight.
 During the first term, students will explore the play “Blood Brothers” which is also studied in English.
 In drama lessons, students will build on their knowledge and understanding of the use of rehearsal techniques to explore a selection of scenes in depth.
 This enables students to establish a thorough understanding of the characters and their motivations, whilst further developing essential practical skills.

 In the spring term, the focus shifts to the play “Noughts and Crosses”.
 In this scheme of work, students will build on their knowledge of design established in Years 7 and 8, however in this topic the focus is on set design and lighting.
 Students are encouraged to think creatively to design and build models of their own sets.

 The final topic in Year 9 encourages students to devise their own pieces of drama in the style of Theatre in Education.
 Students initially explore the features of this style before then being given different stimuli to use as a starting point for creating ideas.
 These stimuli are linked to current social issues that are relevant to this age group.
 For example, the use of social media or environmental issues.